dereksonderegger/444/docs/07_Factors.md

 ## Exercises

-1. In the package `Lock5Data` there is a dataset `FloridaLakes` which contains water sample measurements from 53 lakes in Florida, produce a bar graph shows the `Lake` and `AvgMercury` variables and make sure that the lakes are ordered by Average Murcury content.
+1. In the package `Lock5Data` there is a dataset `FloridaLakes` which contains water sample measurements from 53 lakes in Florida, produce a bar graph shows the `Lake` and `AvgMercury` variables and make sure that the lakes are ordered by Average Mercury content.

 2. In the package `Lock5Data`, there is a dataset `FootballBrain` that has brain measurements for 75 individuals.
 The `Group` variable has three levels: `Control` is somebody that did not play football, `FBNoConcuss` is a football player with no history of concussions, or `FBConcuss` which is a football player with concussion history.
-The variable `Cognition` measures their testing composite reaction time score.
-Make a boxplot graph of the groups vs cognition, but change the `Group` labels to something that would make sense to a reader.
+The variable `Cogniton` measures their testing composite reaction time score.
+Make a box-plot graph of the groups vs cognition, but change the `Group` labels to something that would make sense to a reader. *Because there is no data for the `Control` group, don't show it on your resulting graph.
+Also notice that the original data set column name misspells "cognition".*

-3. In the package `Lock5Data`, there is a dataset `RestaurantTips` which gives tip data from the resturant First Crush Bistro in Potsdam, NY.
+3. In the package `Lock5Data`, there is a dataset `RestaurantTips` which gives tip data from the restaurant First Crush Bistro in Potsdam, NY.
 Graph the `Bill` versus the `PctTip` for each `Day` of the week where we use `Day` as the variable to facet_grid or facet_wrap on.
 Make sure the `Day` variable has conventional days.
-Alo include information about if the bill was paid via credit card and also make sure the credit card labels are either `Credit Card` or `Cash`.
+Also include information about if the bill was paid via credit card and also make sure the credit card labels are either `Credit Card` or `Cash`.